Nevada Parenting Time Calculator & Calendar

 The calculator helps you visualize 50/50 and unequal splits.
 Nevada courts decide custody based on the

-best interests of the child.
+obligation under Nevada’s tiered formula.
 For statutes on custody and visitation, review

 NRS 125C.